gao-yuan-hangzhou/homogeneous_ipm_exp_cone/README.md

 # homogeneous_ipm_exp_cone

-The main program is hsd_lqeu.m which takes in SDPT3-style cell array inputs.
+The main program is hsd_lqeu_Schur.m which takes in SDPT3-style cell array inputs.
 It solves problems of the following form:

 min c'x